New musick: Origins

-At the time, there was a feeling of renewed excitement regarding what "new musick" or "post-punk" would entail, with Sounds publishing numerous preemptive editorials on the topic.
-By 1978-79, several other British publications such as Smash Hits, Record Mirror, Melody Maker and NME began to use the term "new musick" interchangeably with "post-punk".
+Several other British publications such as Smash Hits, Record Mirror, Melody Maker and NME began to use the term "new musick".
 Some journalists opted for the term "art punk" to describe artists "too sophisticated" and out of step with punk's dogma, though it was sometimes used by critics as a pejorative.
 Additionally, there were concerns over the authenticity of such bands in relation to a perceived punk ideology.